Swap76/Learn-JavaScript/docs/Exercise/JavaScript_Basics/classes.md

-# Classes
+# Challenges

-### I would recommend to create new file for each challenges.
+I would recommend to create new file for each challenges.
 Copy the provided code and write your own code in the `// ... your function here` part.

+## Classes

-### **Have a look how the class is being used to work out what it needs to do.**
+**Have a look how the class is being used to work out what it needs to do.**

 1. Create a class that represents a light switch

    ```javascript
     // ... your code to create a lightswitch